ChrisEssery/group-project/Portfolio/Conclusion.md

 For example, a brute-force attack to guess a user password and a simple account suspension on the third incorrect entry of the password.
 A secure-sockets-layer (SSL) encryption to ensure data transferred between devices is encrypted and secure would have established greater data security.
 These nontrivial features would bolster the security of the app and make it a better candidate for future use in data gathering, which is important given the significance of privacy and security concerns in the uptake of mobile health technologies [[**5**]](#references).
 Maybe this is a little over the top though for our purposes.
 But regardless, we can discuss this added security as a potential feature were we to scale up this project.

+We are aware that if we were to develop our product beyond this point, we would need to conduct more qualitative research, including obtaining end-user testimonials, organising interviews, observations and questionnaires.
+These forms of qualitative research would present a number of challenges regarding data protection and would require us to apply for ethical approval.

 ## Future work

 There is, we feel, a lot of scope for adding to and extending the features of our product.
 In particular, there